Living Abroad

 .

-2. Cultural shock
+2. Culture shock

 This stage brings unease and confusion.
 While adapting to daily and professional life, the expat confronts the deep differences between their original culture and the new environment.
 Doubts arise about fitting in, and even minor issues can feel overwhelming and frustrating.